BBQ Grill Safety

 - Poultry and ready-made foods like hotdogs- 165℉

-- Keep a safe distance between the BBQ grill and your house.
-Experts suggest placing your grill at least 10 feet away from your house.
+- Keep the grill at least 10 feet from your home.

 Is your Homeowner’s Insurance Coverage Enough?